-To conclude this preamble, let us emphasize that the statement that loops in de Sitter correlators should not be regulated with constant comoving cutoffs in the IR is not new.
+To conclude this preamble, let us emphasize that the statement that loops in de Sitter correlators regulated with constant comoving IR cutoffs must be considered with caution is not new.
 (See, for instance, Refs.
-[31-36] for different reasons why such a cutoff may lead to spurious results.)
+[35-40] for different reasons why such a cutoff may lead to spurious results.)
 Furthermore, as has been argued in Ref.
-[37], the distinction between comoving and physical UV cutoffs significantly impacts the computation of observables.
-In this article, we hope to offer new arguments in favor of working with constant physical IR cutoffs regulating loops or, equivalently, resorting to dimensional regularization, which avoids cutoffs.
+[41], the distinction between comoving and physical UV cutoffs significantly impacts the computation of observables.
+Given the difficulty of determining the correct form of time-dependent Wilsonian coefficients, in this article we aim to provide new arguments in favor of using constant physical IR cutoffs to regulate loops or, alternatively, employing dimensional regularization, which eliminates the need for cutoffs.